IpKitty/IpKitty/README.md

 # hello!
 I'm @Ipkitty
-- currently learning python + pentesting
+- currently learning beginner python + beginner pentesting
 - bit of a tech fanatic
 - learning new skills from scratch 🥳